carmel/go-pwa/docs/web/documents/declarative-syntax.md

 ## Intro

-The go-pwa declarative syntax is to customize [components](/components)' look.
+The go-app declarative syntax is to customize [components](/components)' look.

 It uses a chaining mechanism made from the [Go programming language](https://golang.org) syntax that allows composing HTML elements and components in order to craft beautiful and usable UIs.